Derived Kan extension for strict polynomial functors: Applications to nontwisted functors

 is exact.
 Thus

-We describe this kernel by the arguments used in the proof of [C1, Th.
-6.1].
+We describe this kernel by the arguments used in the proof of \cite{C2}, Th.
+6.1.
 In order to further simplify notation we put $Y:=\mbox{Hom}_{{\cal P}_d}(I^d, X)$.
-Then by the fact that $X$ has a good filtration and [C1, Lemma 6.2] we get
+Then by the fact that $X$ has good filtration and \cite{C2}, Lemma 6.2 we get

-This, as it was shown in the proof of [C1, Th.
-6.1], allows us to rewrite this kernel as
+This, as was shown in the proof of \cite{C2}, Th.
+6.1, allows us to rewrite this kernel as

 (we identified here $\phi$ with the corresponding transformation between symmetrizations).
 Then it remains to observe that